top of page

 Chaotic, Ineffective, Expensive

-The incumbent channel has capitalized on a dearth of knowledge of life settlements - among even sophisticated wealth advisors and insurance professionals - subjecting your clients to an opaque, undignified process and extracting indefensible economics from what can be an efficiently-executed, high-value, and highly remunerative transaction for HNW policy sellers.
+The incumbent channel has capitalized on a dearth of knowledge of life settlements - among even sophisticated wealth advisors and insurance professionals - subjecting your clients to an opaque, undignified process and extracting indefensible economics from what can be an efficiently-executed, high-value, and highly remunerative transaction for HNW/UHNW policy sellers.

 It's all too often a bewildering, confounding mess, even for the most sophisticated of advisors and policy owners.